-Bill shock is increasingly becoming a predicament that many Aussies are faced with, so it pays to know your options as a consumer if you’re disputing your latest electricity or gas bill.
-In this guide, we cover everything you need to know, including who to contact, what to expect, as well as details about the dispute resolution process.
+Bill shock is increasingly becoming a predicament that many Aussies are faced with, so it pays to know your options as a consumer if you’re disputing an electricity or gas bill.

 On this page:

-Can you dispute your energy bill?
+Can I dispute my electric bill?

 Here are the steps you can take to dispute your energy bill:

-Step One: Contact your energy retailer
+1. Contact your energy retailer

 When contacting your retailer, make sure you have your bill nearby.
 Here’s a step-by-step guide on what you’ll need to do: